bcc-code/developer.bcc.no/docs/get-involved.md

 ::: tip Reboot 2023
 We're very excited to "reboot" the BCC IT Community this year.

-In February some of the groundwork was done during the first "Volunteers weekend" and we look forward to following up with another weekend in April.
+In February some of the groundwork was done during the first "Volunteers weekend" and we look forward to following up with another weekend with more participants in April.

 :::